 There will be a donation to the ACU Benevolent Fund from the free proceeds of this publication.
 The ACU Ben Fund was established in 1951 and is a registered UK charity for the benefit of motorcycle club members who have fallen on hard times.
 (The first donation of £200 was made on 23rd July 2015).

-Full details of price, how and where to buy Motorcycle Sport Scotland 1975-2005 : Here
+Full details of price, how and where to buy copies of Motorcycle Sport Scotland 1975-2005 : Here

 Who is behind Trials Guru?